andredarcie/best-games-of-all-time-data-based/README.md

 # History of Video Games
 Timeline containing the most important games for generations.

-JSON file that represents the data of the games:
+´games.js´ file represents the data of the games:
 <pre>
 gameList: [
   {